Student Life Staff

 Ms. Lauren Rivera, J.D., M.Ed.

-Lauren Rivera, J.D., M.Ed. serves the University as the Associate Vice Provost for Student Formation & Campus Life and Dean of Students.
+Lauren Rivera, J.D., M.Ed. serves the University as the Assistant Vice President for Student Life and Dean of Students.
 Prior to transitioning into her current position, Dean Rivera served the University as the Director of Student Conduct & Assessment for six years.

-Dean Rivera works with Dr. McShea, Vice Provost for Student Formation & Campus Life, in the overall daily management of the Division and serves the University as the chief student advocate.
-As part of her responsibilities, Dean Rivera supervises departmental directors and program leaders for the following areas: Residence Life, Off-Campus & Commuter Student Life, Center for Student Engagement, Recreational Sports, and the Cross Cultural Centers (Jane Kopas Women's Center & Multicultural Center).
+Dean Rivera works with Dr. McShea, Associate Vice President for Student Life, in the overall daily management of the Division and serves the University as the chief student advocate.
+As part of her responsibilities, Dean Rivera supervises departmental directors and program leaders for the following areas: Residence Life, Off-Campus & Commuter Student Life, Center for Student Engagement, and the Cross Cultural Centers (Jane Kopas Women's Center & Multicultural Center).
 In doing so, she supports staff in the development and implementation of intentional, transformational learning opportunities.
 She also serves as the moderator for Student Government.

 Dean Rivera earned her Juris Doctor and Master of Education degree in College Student Affairs at The Pennsylvania State University.
 Prior to pursuing her joint degree in law and education, Dean Rivera completed her Bachelor of Arts degree in Political Science and Religion at Bucknell University.
 Contact Dean Rivera at: firstname.lastname@example.org